Education bill tracker: Indiana lawmakers focus on social media use, literacy, diversity, IPS

 HB 1201: Education matters.

-- Requires the Department of Education to create a list of best practices for student discipline and to reduce chronic absenteeism, and to study schools’ rationale for excused absences and unexcused absences, as well as suspensions and expulsions categories.
+• Requires the Department of Education to create a list of best practices to reduce chronic absenteeism, and to establish a categorization framework for excused and unexcused absences.

 HB 1207: Space science and technology grant program.